huangsicong/pytorch_codebase/README.md

   sbatch FILENAME.sh
   ```
   Notice that if you don't already have the datasets downloaded, running multiple runs concurrently might cause interference of the data loading/downloading processes.
 So a good practice is to let the data downloading process finish before starting another runs related to the same dataset.
-- Plotting script <br />
+- Ploting script
-  [codebase/plot.py](codebase/plot.py) is an example of how you can put results in different runs together.
-The script can automatically extract data based on the experiment name.
-Set the **output_root_dir** in your plotting hparam to be the same as the **output_root_dir** in [codebase/hparams/defaults.py](codebase/hparams/defaults.py) which was set in the beginning to customize the plots.
+  You will need to modify [codebase/plot.py](codebase/plot.py) for your own purposes.
+The idea here is that the script could automatically extract data based on the experiment name.
+Set the **output_root_dir** in your plotting hparam to be the same as the **output_root_dir** in [codebase/hparams/defaults.py](codebase/hparams/defaults.py) which was set in the beginning to custimize the plots.
   Then run **icml_plots.sh**.

 ## Test your own generative models.
 The codebase is also modularized for testing your own decoder-based generative models.
-You need to register your model under [codebase/models/user_models](codebase/models/user_models), and register the Hparam object at [codebase/hparams/user_models](codebase/models/user_models).
+You need to register your model under [codebase/models/user_models.py](codebase/models/user_models.py), and register the Hparam object at [codebase/hparams/user_hparams.py](codebase/hparams/user_hparams.py).
 Your model should come with its decoder variance model.x_logvar as a scalar or vector tensor.
 Set **specific_model_path** to the path of your decoder weights.

 ### PyTorch:
 If the generative models is trained in PyTorch, the checkpoint should contain the key "state_dict" as the weights of the model.

 ### Others:
-If the generative models is trained in other frameworks, you'll need to manually bridge and load the weights.
+If the generative models is trained in other framewords, you'll need to manuually bridge and load the weights.
 For example, the AAEs were trained in tensorflow, with the weights saved as numpy, and then loaded as nn.Parameter in PyTorch.
-Refer to[codebase/utils/aad_utils](codebase/utils/aad_utils) for more details.
+Refer to [codebase/utils/aae_utils.py](codebase/utils/aae_utils.py) for more details.

 ## Detailed Experimental Settings
 More details on how to control experimental settings can be found below.